ugr-sail/sinergym/docs/source/pages/environments.rst

 the observation space.

-As we told before, all environments ID's registered in Sinergym use its respectively **default action and observation spaces, variables and definition**.
+As we told before, all environments ID's registered in Sinergym use its respectively **default action and observation spaces, variables and action definition**.
 However, you can **change** this values giving you the possibility of playing with different observation/action spaces in discrete and continuous environments in order to study how this affects the resolution of a building problem.

-Sinergym has several checkers to ensure that there are no inconsistencies in the alternative specifications made to the default ones.
+Sinergym has several **checkers** to ensure that there are no inconsistencies in the alternative specifications made to the default ones.
 In case the specification offered is wrong, Sinergym will launch messages indicating where the error or inconsistency is located.